 The American Express Cobalt Card was designed specifically with millennials and those who subscribe to the downtown lifestyle in mind.
 It should therefore come with little surprise that the card offers bonus rewards on a variety of commuting purchases.

 With this card, you’ll get 2 points for every $1 spent on Presto, TTC monthly passes and fares, taxis, ride sharing services (such as Uber), trains as well as gas.
 Since American Express Membership points are valued at $0.01 each, that equates to a 2% return.

-As one of the best travel credit cards in Canada, the American Express Cobalt also offers 2 points per dollar spent on flight tickets from any airline, 5 points per dollar on all food purchases and 1 point on everything else.
-While the card does have a $10 monthly fee, new cardholders can earn $25 worth of bonus points for each month at least $500 is charged on the card in the first year.
+As one of the best travel credit cards in Canada, the American Express Cobalt also offers 2 points per dollar spent on flight tickets from any airline, 5 points per dollar on all food purchases, 3x the points on eligible streaming subscriptions in Canada, and 1 point on everything else.
+While the card does have a $12.99 monthly fee, new cardholders can earn $25 worth of bonus points for each month at least $500 is charged on the card in the first year.

 Note: Some Cobalt cardholders have reported they get 5 points per dollar on Uber rides.
 This is likely due to the fact that, in some instances, Uber and Uber Eats share the same merchant code and are both recognized as food purchases by American Express.

 Tangerine Money-Back Credit Card

 Earn 2% Money-Back Rewards on purchases in two 2% Money-Back Categories of your choice, and 0.50% Money-Back Rewards on all other purchases.